-Art in Public is an initiative of the Ann Arbor Art Center.
+Art in Public is an initiative of the A2AC.
 We believe the experience of art should be accessible and equitable to everyone.
-We collaborate with local organizations, businesses, and individuals to help bring high-quality art into public spaces and elevate Ann Arbor as a destination for creatives and art-lovers.
+We collaborate with local organizations, businesses, and individuals to help bring high-quality creativity into public art in Ann Arbor and elevate our community as a destination for creatives and art lovers.

 New and exciting discoveries for our community from the Ann Arbor Art Center (A2AC)!

 PARK(ing) Day is an annual event that encourages community members, students, and designers to transform metered parking spaces into temporary parklets.

 120 E. Liberty Mural | Jesse Kassel

 Gracing the west-facing wall of The Historic Pretzel Bell Building, the mural is the creation of Detroit-based artist Jesse Kassel.

 This project was completed in October 2018 and made possible by the generous support of Grizzly Peak Brewing Co., the Ann Arbor Downtown Development Authority, First Martin Co. and Bank of Ann Arbor, as well as the contributions of several individuals who are passionate about public art.